 Common Bird’s-foot Trefoil – Lotus corniculatus var. corniculatus.
 This native, common, jolly looking species is low growing and often cushion-like.
 There are 3–8 flowers in each head; each flower is bright yellow with red markings, giving rise to the common name ‘Eggs and Bacon’.
 The more familiar common name ‘Bird’s-foot Trefoil‘ alludes to the resemblance to bird’s feet of the grouped pods.
 Flowering from June.

 Alien Bird’s-foot Trefoil – L. corniculatus var. sativa.
 This introduced fodder plant is very similar to our native variety.
 It differs by being weakly erect, often with hollow stems and the flowers lack red colouration.
 Flowering from June.

-Slender Bird’s-foot Trefoil – Lotus tenuis.
-This rare native species has been recorded in Ham Lands, North but has not been seen recently as far as we know.
+Another rare native species, the Slender Bird’s-foot Trefoil – Lotus tenuis has been recorded in Ham Lands, North but has not been seen recently as far as we know.
 It is a more up right plant with distinctly narrower leaflets.
 The pale yellow flowers are fewer (2–4) per head.
 Flowering from June.